fortinet-fortisoar/solution-pack-symantec-solutions/docs/SymantecSolutionsContentPackDoc.md

 4. On the `Import Wizard` page, click **Import From File** and selected the solution pack zip that you have downloaded, and navigate through the Import Wizard.
    ![Importing the IR Solution Pack zip file](media/importIRCP.png) **Note**: It is recommended not the change any configurations or options of the imported solution pack zip file.
-   Once the import is successfully completed, you can use the Symantec Solutions IR solution pack.
+   Once the import is successfully completed, you can use the Symantec Solutions solution pack.